maboelnour/learning-notes/books/Cloud-Architecture-Patterns.md

 -   It's not easy to separate the application workload into discrete tasks, or there's a high degree of dependence between tasks.
 -   Tasks must be performed synchronously, and the application logic must wait for a task to complete before continuing.
 -   Tasks must be performed in a specific sequence.
+- Amount of messages are large enough to be handled by one queue.

 **2. Multi Queues:**
 ```mermaid